 Right-Sizing the Fleet

 Dale Collins (CAFM*) is a man on a mission.
-As Fleet Services Supervisor for Fairfax Water (a metro DC utility), Dale has taken a long hard look at his fleet.
+As Fleet Services Supervisor for Fairfax Water (a metro DC utility), Dale has taken a long hard look at his fleet and potential fleet solutions.
 Bigger, he has found, is not necessarily better.
-While it is essential that vehicles in the fleet must perform to their given tasks, vehicles that over perform have higher upfront costs, may require additional maintenance, burn extra fuel and pollute a whole lot more.
+While it is essential that vehicles in the fleet must perform to their given tasks, vehicles that over-perform have higher upfront costs, may require additional maintenance, burn extra fuel and pollute a whole lot more.

 Initiative of the Year